A major outcome of IT/Ops evolution is realizing the importance of a reverse proxy, such as HAProxy, in achieving modern application delivery.

-You can also connect HAProxy to external programs that can inspect traffic as it passes by.
+You can also connect HAProxy to external programs that inspect traffic as it passes.
 The Stream Processing Offload Engine lets you add filters in your HAProxy configuration that hook into these programs.
 Read our blog post, Extending HAProxy with the Stream Processing Offload Engine, to learn more.

 In this blog post, you learned how HAProxy is constantly evolving to meet the demands of modern IT.
 As an open-source, software-based proxy, it thrives in various environments.
 It has methods for adapting to dynamic server changes, can reload without dropping a connection, is serious about security, and provides verbose logs and metrics.
 The changing IT landscape continues to shape it, driving its evolution above and beyond other types of proxies.